in4it/ecs-deploy/README.md

 If you no longer need the cluster, you can remove it by specifying --delete-cluster instead of --bootstrap

+### Bootstrap with terraform
 Alternatively you can use terraform to deploy the ecs cluster.
-See examples/ecs-deploy.tf for a terraform example that spins up an ecs cluster.
-You will need to use the IAM policy from examples/iam-policy.json to give ecs-deploy the necessary permissions.
+See [terraform/README.md](https://github.com/in4it/ecs-deploy/blob/master/terraform/README.md) for a terraform module that spins up an ecs cluster.

 ### Deploy to ECS Cluster